Table of Contents

 Or, if you tend to be an impulsive buyer of clothing, it might make sense to institute a short-term spending freeze on new clothes or a freeze on spending money at a certain store for a period of time.

-If you want to save money on streaming services, you might consider ditching that pricy cable subscription and signing up for your one favorite platform.
-If you love buying the latest best-sellers, It might be a good time to renew your library card and borrow instead.
+If you want to save money on at-home entertainment, you might consider ditching streaming services you rarely watch or rotating your subscriptions.
+If you love buying the latest best-sellers, it might be a good time to renew your library card and borrow instead.

-You may also find you’re paying for memberships and subscriptions you no longer need or want.
+You may also find you’re paying for memberships and services you no longer need or want.
 These are line items you may be able to scratch from the expense list completely.

 3. Negotiating With Service Providers

-It can be hard to save money when your budget is tight, but you might try to see if you can reduce some of your monthly “fixed” expenses.
+It can be hard to save money when your budget is tight, but you might try to see if you can reduce some of your so-called “fixed” monthly expenses.
+Some of those recurring bills (like cable, internet, cell phone, car) may not actually be set in stone.

 Some of those recurring bills (like cable, internet, cell phone, car) may not actually be set in stone.